uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         becomes available in parts over time.

     Reference-counted object
-        A |dal_short_name| object which stores the number of references to the unique implementation.
+        A copy-constructible and copy-assignable |dal_short_name| object
+        which stores the number of references to the unique implementation.
-        Such object has a lightweight copy constructor and assignment operator, which simply increases the number of references.
+        Has lightweight copy operations which increases the number of references.
-        Implementation is automatically freed when the number of references becomes equal to zero.
+        An implementation is automatically freed when the number of references becomes equal to zero.

     Workload
         A task of applying a |dal_short_name| algorithm to a dataset.